Choosing for Multiple Ages

 What a great question!
 Have you done our early education placement test with your children yet?
 Each child is so very different, making it prudent to assess each one's actual skills and find his or her ideal starting point.

 But let's say you've done that and have a preschool and kindergarten student by level.
-The question then becomes whether to teach to the younger, teach to the older, shoot for somewhere in the middle, or have each child do their own curriculum.
+The question then becomes whether to teach to the younger, teach to the older, shoot for somewhere in the middle, or have each child do his own curriculum.

 In many cases, it will be best to have each child do their own work at least for the essentials.
-If finances are an issue (a concern we totally understand!) then consider backing down from elite kits to complete or basic editions for each child or combining certain subjects.
+If finances are an issue (a concern we totally understand!), then consider backing down from elite kits to complete or basic editions for each child or combining certain subjects.
 For instance, you could have both kids work through a single STEM or science kit.
-This tends to be more natural than merely assigning both to the same work across the board.
-Our free kit customization can work really well in this situation, allowing you to build the perfect assortments for your family.
+This tends to be more natural than assigning both to the same work across the board.
+Our free kit customization can work well in this situation, allowing you to build the perfect assortments for your family.

 However, there are a few situations where one of the other options may be more helpful, so let's compare them.